-The EU ETS Registry and The Danish Kyoto Registry
+The Danish EU ETS Registry and The Danish Kyoto Registry

 The EU Emission Trading System (EU ETS) Registry and the Danish Emission Trading Registry are two separate entities.
-These registries contain allowances and credits, which are electronic units giving certain companies the right to emit one tonne of greenhouse gases during a specified period.
+The EU ETS registry contains allowances and the Kyoto registry contains credits issued by the UN.
+The electronic units represent one ton of greenhouse gases which can be used to cover emissions from companies obligated to participate in the EU-ETS.
 These two registries are commonly referred to as the Emission Trading Registry.

 The EU ETS came into effect on 1 January 2005.
-In October 2008, the European system was linked to the UN emission trading system, which is why there is now a world-wide system for the trading of allowances and credits.
+In October 2008, the European system was linked to the UN emission trading system.

 Because emission allowances and credits exist only as electronic units, electronic registries are needed in which to store these allowances and credits and register to whom the allowances and credits belong.
 The various emission registries are linked in an electronic network, which makes it possible to exchange allowances and credits between the registries’ accounts.